uwohci23/group-27/README.md

 * First clone the repository or download the files in the same file structure.
 * Then open launcher.py file to play the game.
 * Make sure to install the requirements using pip command.

+### Major libraries required for running the games are pygame, mediapipe, openCV2, os.

+## You can find the the running demo of our Artifact on this link -> https://youtu.be/Kpk5TX7Mkjc